 The proposal defined a "service provider" as any person or entity that maintains or processes customer information for a financial institution, or is otherwise granted access to customer information through its provision of services to an institution.
 One commenter urged the Agencies to modify this definition so that it would not include a financial institution's attorneys, accountants, and appraisers.
-Others suggested deleting the phrase "or sections only, leaving blank the citations to the part numbers used by each agency.
+Others suggested deleting the phrase "or is otherwise granted access to customer information through its provision of services to an institution".